carlosperate/ardublockly/README.md

 ## Credit
-This project has been influenced by BlocklyDuino.
+This project has been inspired by BlocklyDuino.

 Blockly original source is Copyright of Google Inc. [https://developers.google.com/blockly/][1]

-##### Significant changes to Blockly
-Added Arduino code generator, static typing and additional code warnings.

-All changes to the original source code can be reviewed [here][8].

 ## License